jpduque/lugh/README.md

 ## Usage

-In order to run Lugh and perform the analysis the following command should be run on the command line tool `java -jar Lugh.jar {Repository Owner} {Repository Project Name}`
+In order to run Lugh and perform the analysis the following command should be run on the command line tool `java -jar Lugh.jar {Repository Owner} {Repository Project Name}`.

 ## Results